 Resilient design and traditional architecture go hand in hand.
 Resilience is the ability of a building to withstand the climate in which it is built.
 Vernacular construction methods primarily used local resources and craftsmanship in their construction.

-Because everything was at the ready, transportation energy expense was minimized in moving building materials to their new resting place.
-Further, sourcing natural, locally-produced materials means you are supporting the local economy.
+Because everything was at the ready, transportation energy costs were minimized when moving building materials to their new resting place.
+Further, sourcing natural, locally produced materials means you are supporting the local economy.
 Definitely a win-win!

-Vernacular buildings evoke a sense of belonging, and seem aesthetically fit for the places the stand.
+Vernacular buildings evoke a sense of belonging and seem aesthetically fit for the places they stand.
 This stems from local earth and timber themselves being well-integrated into the local ecosystem.
-Cypress lumber does well when exposed to water, as it grows in southern wetlands, just as the red clay brick of the south holds up well in the hot-humid conditions of it’s origin.
+Cypress lumber does well when exposed to water, as it grows in southern wetlands, just as the red clay brick of the south holds up well in the hot-humid conditions of its origin.

 This is a big topic and a lot of fun to consider.
-It is unfortunate, that most construction today seems to give so little regard to fitness of materials for place.
+It is unfortunate that most construction today seems to give so little regard to the fitness of materials for the place.
 There is a lot of room to learn from the past.

 Sense of Place